 14. Does it support Google Street View?

-To get GPS data on the photos, you’ll need the optional dedicated Bluetooth remote accessory.
+Yes for photos and videos.
+To get GPS data, you’ll need to connect the One X the optional dedicated Bluetooth remote accessory.

-For videos, ONE X is compatible with Street View if you use the updated smartphone app (available in the One X app ver.
-1.1.1 for iOS) or if you shoot with the Bluetooth accessory to add GPS data to the video.
+For videos, ONE X is compatible with Street View if you use the updated smartphone app (version 1.3 or above) or if you shoot with the optional Bluetooth accessory to add GPS data to the video.

 15. Can ONE X live stream over Wi-Fi?